hpde/KSB-ROB/README.md

 # KSB-ROB

 ?????
-(KSB) (ROB).
+(KSB) - Royal Observatory of Belgium (ROB).

-SPASE resource descriptions with the NASA naming authority.
+SPASE resource descriptions with the KSB-ROB naming authority.

 # How to Use This Repository